Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 The misplaced abdominal contents can make it difficult for the baby to expand the lungs, leading to breathing problems.

 This condition is apparent at birth and will be detected in the hospital at delivery.
-It may also be detected on routine fetal ultrasound exams.
-If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) immediately.
+It may also be detected on routine fetal ultrasound exams during pregnancy.
+If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) right away.

 Ledbetter DJ.
 Gastroschisis and omphalocele.
 Surg Clin N Am.
 2006;86:249-260.